thebishaldeb/TheZalophusBlog/README.md

 * Contributors are welcome and please comment on the issue before working on it.
 * Create pull requests, submit bugs, suggest new features.
 <br>

-## Update
-* cd TheZalophusBlog/Old to see the old site

 ## Author